Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Service Typical Out-of-Pocket Cost With Insurance

 Most insurers voluntarily waive the deductible for repairs because it's cheaper than paying for a full replacement later.
 So if your chip can be fixed, you'll likely pay nothing — even without a special glass endorsement.
 This is one reason why it's almost always worth calling your insurer before reaching for your wallet.
-Learn more about how comprehensive coverage handles these repair scenarios in detail.
+Learn more about how your comprehensive deductible directly affects your out-of-pocket costs on glass claims.

 Don't Delay Small Chips